FA Sápmi

 FA Sápmi is a football association which is the organizer of the Sápmi football team representing the indigenous Sámi people.
 It is a member of the Confederation of Independent Football Associations (ConIFA), but not a member of either FIFA or UEFA.
-President of the FA Sápmi is Håkan Kuorak from Jokkmokk, Sweden.
+The president of the FA Sápmi is Håkan Kuorak from Jokkmokk, Sweden.
+It was the host of 2014 ConIFA World Football Cup.